Andlpde150032/PythonMediaDownloader/README.md

 - **Audio/Video Processing**: FFmpeg for conversion and trimming
 - **Threading**: Downloads run in background threads to keep GUI responsive
 - **Config File**: Remembers last used directory in `config.txt`
+- **Batch/Queue Logic**: Each download in the queue is processed with its own options and status
+- **In-Place Editing**: Clickable queue cells for type, format, and trim (with dialogs/dropdowns)
+- **Live Status**: Per-job status updates, including download percentage and error reporting
+- **Resizable GUI**: The window and queue are fully resizable for better usability

 ## License